Leaders: EuroHealthNet and the National Institute for Health and Welfare Finland (THL)

-- The Dutch JA-CHRODIS Good Practice “JOGG”, which addresses the issue of children and adolescent obesity.
-It encourages all people in a town or neighborhood to make healthy food and exercise an easy and attractive lifestyle option for young people, focusing on children and adolescents along with their parents and direct environment.
+- The Dutch JA-CHRODIS Good Practice “JOGG” addresses the issue of children and adolescent obesity.
+It encourages all people in a town or neighbourhood to make healthy food and exercise an easy and attractive lifestyle option for young people, focusing on children and adolescents along with their parents and direct environment.
 Elements of JOGG will be implemented by:

 - Directorate of Health (DOHI, Iceland)

-- The Greek JA-CHRODIS Good Practice “ToyBox”-intervention, a multicomponent, kindergarten-based, family-involved intervention, focusing on the promotion of water consumption, healthy snacking, physical activity and the reduction of sedentary time in preschool children and their families.
-Elements of the “Toybox” intervention will be implemented by:
+- The Greek JA-CHRODIS Good Practice “ToyBox”-intervention is a multicomponent, kindergarten-based intervention.
+It focuses on the promotion of water consumption, healthy snacking, physical activity and the reduction of sedentary time in preschool children and their families.
+Elements of the “ToyBox” intervention will be implemented by:

 - Directorate of Health and Disease Prevention Malta.